 The Company is focused on exploring and developing the Igor property, located in Peru, South America.
-The Igor concession includes three projects: Igor 4, where the Company has an ongoing underground test mining and bulk sampling program, as well as two other exploration projects - Igor and Igor 3.
+The Igor concession includes three projects: Igor 4, where the Company has an ongoing underground mining program, as well as two other exploration projects - Igor and Igor 3.
 The Company has acquired surface rights totaling 65.3 hectares within the Igor property area.
-The surface rights facilitate the development of the surface infrastructure associated with the test mining program and would allow access to important areas of the property for surface exploration, including drilling.
+The surface rights facilitate the development of the surface infrastructure associated with the underground mining program and would allow access to important areas of the property for surface exploration, including drilling.
 The production from Igor 4 concession is subject to the requirements of the gold streaming facility with RIVI as discussed above on this MD&A.